 - Tik Tok Diner – Right by the New Yorker and Pen Station on 8th Ave

 There are tons of hotels to stay at in New York City.
-With 4 days in New York City, I would recommend just staying in one place since your itinerary will be tight.
+With 4 days in the city, I would recommend just staying in one place since your itinerary will be tight.

 Hotels in New York also book up pretty quickly, so it is best to book in advance.
 Here are some New York City Hotels to consider.